FA 125 : World Cinema

 Course Description

-Introduction to comparative study of compelling feature films and their directors from around the globe, analyzing subject matter, theme, genre, narrative structure, character, film style and technique as expressions of diverse cultural worldviews and distinctive artistic visions.
+Introduces a comparative study of international feature films and their directors from around the globe, analyzing subject matter, theme, genre, narrative structure, character, film style and technique as expressions of diverse cultural worldviews and distinctive artistic visions.

 Course learning outcomes

-4. Demonstrate and apply relevant knowledge of principal elements of narrative fiction and film story-telling (such as genre, theme, plot, character, point of view, setting, symbol, cinematography, shot types, editing, mise-en-scene, music, sound design) significant to analyzing and understanding selected world films and their directors' distinctive film styles.
+1. Elements of narrative fiction and film storytelling (e.g., genre, theme, plot, character, point of view, setting, symbolism, cinematography, shot types, editing, mise-en-scene, music, sound design)

 General education/Related instruction lists